RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

 Here are few details to keep in mind:

-- You aren't prompted for payment details when creating a Free subscription.
+- You can create a Free subscription without being prompted for payment details.

 - You can only have one free subscription at a time.